Lab Members

 Ph.D student

-Current Research: Discovery of assembly-specific degradation factors: A systematic, proteome-wide identification of novel, co-translationally acting degradation factors.
+Research: Discovery of assembly-specific degradation factors; a-systematic, proteome-wide identification of novel, co-translationally acting degradation factors.

 Qamar Shhade